Happy birthday! I wish you the very best!

 She sometimes wonders, when his arms curve around her small figure and whisk her away into a frozen passion wherein there's only lips and fingertips and sweet whispered confessions, why it had been him.

-For several years of numbness, she had waited from inside her own world, peeking out at life, wondering how it would feel once the gentle, pure soul of a man touched her heart.
+For several years of numbness, she had waited from inside her own world, peeking out at life, wondering how it would feel once the gentle, pure soul of someone else touched her heart.

 It had never.
 And instead, she had been lured into a crimson passion by a twisted smile and words laced with a silken cruelty.
 He is everything she has always dreamed of, except with a dark halo that she hadn't foreseen.
 He is truly a work of art; so beautiful and deceiving that she can't help but fall for him.